ClarityNLP/ClarityNLP/docs/nlpql_reference/nlpql/measurementfinder.rst

 Description
 -----------

 Task for extracting size measurements from text, based on the given `termset`.
-Read more about MeasurementFinder `here <https://clarity-nlp.readthedocs.io/en/latest/developer_guide/algorithms/size_measurement_finder.html?highlight=measurement>`_.
+Read more about MeasurementFinder :ref:`here<measurementfinderalgo>`.

 Example
 -------